 There is some controversy over their efforts.
 More information regarding pressure at the national level to designate the square dance the official American folk dance on a federal level can be found here and in "Additional Information" section below.

 The square dance is a popular type of folk dance in the United States.
 This dance for four couples, or groups of four couples, is performed in a compact framework of a square, each couple forming a side.
 Traditionally accompanied by a fiddle, accordion, banjo and guitar, the couples perform a variety of movements prompted by the patter or singing calls (instruction) of a "caller".
 Cooperative movement is the hallmark of well-executed square dancing.

 Square dancing is to be distinguished from related dances called contra or longways dance where couples stand double file in a line and from round dances where couples stand in a circle.
 The origin of the square dance can be traced to English derivation and to the stately French cotillion performed in square formation that was popular at the court of Louis the fifteenth later replace by the quadrille (another square dance).

-The following information is excerpted from the Maryland Code, State Government, Title 13, Section 13-314.
+The following information was excerpted from the Maryland Code, State Government, Title 13, Subtitle 3, Section 13-314.

 [1994, ch.
 707.]

 Cavanaugh, Frank, and Helen Cavanaugh.
 "Square Dance - American Folk Dance of the States."
 American Square Dance Aug.
 1994: 59.
 Print.